tomekdm/ubitxv6-08_sp7etd/README.md

 See 04_sp7etd_screenshot.jpeg file for menu overview.

-Best regards
+Best regards.
-Please do not hesitate to contact with me
+Please do not hesitate to contact with me.
 I will try to answer ASAP, but sometimes it can take some time...

 Tomasz